 the event of a manmade or natural disaster such as high winds, or an earthquake that

 may damage the island’s bridge or highways, limiting ability to get off or on the island, transport food, fuel and supplies to the island, or get people to the medical attention they need.
-Click to continue reading the article that Bill Coltrin & Jennifer Geller wrote for The Virtual DEM Expo and Whidbey News Times.
+Click to continue reading the article written by Bill Coltrin & Jennifer Geller

 The 13th coast guard district has implemented a new system to assist mariners in distress on the waters of the Pacific Northwest.
 Please read the attachment carefully and follow the instructions to implement the new procedure on your vessel.